Last Updated: June 07, 2018.

 In this guide, we compared the two models with side by side comparison chart and with key differences compiled in-depth, helps you find the best Roomba for your home.

 Roomba 960 vs 980

-You can easily and quickly compare the differences between the Roomba 960 and the 980 using this comparison table:
+You can quickly and easily compare the key differences between the Roomba 960 and the 980 using this comparison table:

 |Roomba 960||Roomba 980|